mcsweeney90/heterogeneous_optimistic_finish_time/simulator/graphs/README.md

-Example task DAGs used for numerical experiments.
+# Graphs

-cholesky:
+Task DAGs used for numerical experiments in paper, stored using `gpickle`.

-DAGs representing tiled Cholesky factorization of a matrix.
+## Navigation

-random:
+`cholesky`: DAGs representing the tiled Cholesky factorization of a matrix.

-Randomly-generated DAGs with a wide range of topologies.
+`random`: Randomly-generated DAGs with a wide range of topologies.